-The present ESMF was disclosed through the web page of ASIF in Armenian and English languages and a public consultation meeting was held at ASIF's office on November 10, 2014 to discuss it with stakeholders.
-The ESMF has been finalized then, and the minutes of the consultation meeting are attached hereby.
-Present iteration of the ESMF is re-disclosed in-country and through the World Bank's electronic database.
+The previous version of present ESMF was disclosed through the web page of ATDF in Armenian and English languages and a public consultation meeting was held at ATDF's office on November 10, 2014 to discuss it with stakeholders.
+The ESMF was then finalized and the minutes of the consultation meeting were attached.
+Present updated version of the ESMF is redisclosed in-country and through the World Bank's electronic database.

-Consultation on the Micro-project-specific ESMFs
+Consultation on the Micro-project and Sub-project-specific ESMPs

-All draft site-specific ESMFs, once developed, will be disclosed through the web page of ASIF in Armenian and English languages and several hard copies in Armenian language will be placed in the offices of local governments for convenient access by the project-affected communities.
-ASIF will consult with PIAs on the most convenient and adequate format and medium for engaging affected communities into commenting on the ESMFs.
-Received feedback will be incorporated into the final versions of ESMFs and the ESMFs will then be re-disclosed.
+All draft site-specific ESMPs, once developed, will be disclosed through the web page of ATDF in Armenian and English languages and several hard copies in Armenian language will be placed in the offices of local governments for convenient access by the project-affected communities.
+ATDF will consult with PIAs on the most convenient and adequate format and medium for engaging affected communities into commenting on the ESMPs.
+Received feedback will be incorporated into the final versions of ESMPs and the ESMPs will then be redisclosed.